bhargavdharan/STACK-DEV-MODULE/PYTHON/00.DATA_SCIENCE/Readme.md

 # DATA SCIENCE

+## WHAT, WHY, WHERE, HOW ?

+**What is Data science ?**

+Data science is the area of study which involves extracting data from vast amounts of data using various scientific methods, algorithms and processes.

+* It helps to dicover hidden patterns from the raw data
+* The term data science has emrged because of the evolution of mathematical statistics, data analysis and big data
+* Data Science is an interdisciplinary field that allows you to extract knowledge from structured or unstructured data.
+* Data science enables you to translate a business problem into a research project and then translate it back into a practical solution.

+**Why we use Data science ?**

+* Data is the oil for today’s world.
+With the right tools, technologies, algorithms, we can use data and convert it into a distinct business advantage
+* Data Science can help you to detect fraud using advanced machine learning algorithms
+* It helps you to prevent any significant monetary losses
+* Allows to build intelligence ability in machines
+* You can perform sentiment analysis to gauge customer brand loyalty
+* It enables you to take better and faster decisions
+* It helps you to recommend the right product to the right customer to enhance your business

+### **Data science components**

+Statistics

+Visualization

+Machine Learning

+Deep Learning

+### **Data Science process**

+STEP-1: Discovery

+STEP-2: Preparation

+STEP-3: Model Planning

+STEP-4: Model Building

+STEP-5: Operationalize

+STEP-6: Communicate Results

+### **Data Science Roles**

+Most prominent Data Scientist job titles are:

+* Data Scientist
+* Data Engineer
+* Data Analyst
+* Statistician
+* Data Architect
+* Data Admin
+* Business Analyst
+* Data/Analytics Manager

 ## STATISTICS ESSENTIALS FOR DATA SCIENCE

 **Statistics is an important branch of mathematics and it deals with the collection and analysis of large quantities of data**